ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 `"6 logs were deleted, freeing 13737 bytes."`

-## bx cf at download
+## bx at download
 {: #download}

 Downloads {{site.data.keyword.cloudaccesstrailshort}} events to a local file or streams them out to a terminal window in Windows and Mac OS X, or to stdout in a Linux terminal.

 **Note:** To download files, you must create a session first.
 A session defines which events to download based on date range.
 You download events within the context of a session.
-For more information, see [bx cf at session create](/docs/services/CloudActivityTracker/reference/at_cli.html#session_create).

 ```
-bx cf at download [parameters] [arguments...]
+bx at download [parameters] [arguments...]
 ```
 {: codeblock}